Specialist Neurodevelopmental Team

 - Gather relevant medical information about your child.

 The different schools of family therapy have in common a belief that, regardless of the origin of the problem, and regardless of whether the clients consider it an “individual” or “family” issue, involving families in solutions often benefits clients.
-This involvement of families is commonly accomplished by their direct participation in the therapy session.
-The skills of the family therapist thus include the ability to influence conversations in a way that brings out the strengths, wisdom, and support of the wider system.
+The involvement of families is accomplished by their participation in the therapy session.
+The skills of the family therapist include the ability to influence conversations in a way that brings out the strengths, wisdom, and support of the wider system.

 Where can you go for further support?